-These are the classic glazed little cakes that make you feel like you’re 8-years-old when you eat – so dainty & pretty.
+These are the classic glazed little cakes that make you feel like you’re a child again when you eat them – so dainty & pretty.

 On a work surface dusted with icing sugar, cut the rolling fondant in half and roll it to just under ¼-inch (6 mm) thick in a rectangle the same size as the cake.
 Place this on top of the cake and trim away the edges (it should only cover the top).
 Wrap the cake and freeze it for an hour or until ready to cover with the pouring fondant.